Relativistic philosophy:

 If light were a plane wave (i.e., 2-D) it would go right through your hand.
 The mechanics

-forth and glossed over the intermediary.
-The mechanics stopped brainstorming models for
+and forth and glossed over the intermediary.
+The mechanics stopped brainstorming

-light after the 5th Solvay Conference of 1927!
-Not a single mathematician in the world today
+models for light after the 5th Solvay Conference of 1927!
+Not a single mathematician in

 Our motto: "Whether certain or in doubt, doubt!"